 Purpose and Description

-Established in 2001, this honor is bestowed upon alumni of the University of Illinois by the Alumni Association of each respective University.
+Established in 2001, this honor is bestowed upon alumni of the University of Illinois of each respective University.
 The award is presented to those alumni who, through their outstanding involvement and dedication, have made a significant contribution of leadership or service which has improved or enriched the lives of others and the welfare of humanity, and whose accomplishments reflect admirably on, or bring honor to, their alma mater.

 All recipients must be nominated for the honor.
 The Awards and Recognition Committee may select one recipient per year but need not confer the award every year.
 This award will be presented at an appropriate University related event.
 Should the committee determine the nominee would be more appropriately honored by means of a different award, it reserves the right to consider each nominee for other, more suitable recognition.